aimms/user-guide/aimms-ide/Aimms/Miscellaneous/Command Line Options/Command_Line_Options_-_Backup-.rst

-Long Name:	--backup-dir
+:Long Name:	--backup-dir

-Short Name:	-B
+:Short Name:	-B

-Argument:	Backup directory
+:Argument:	Backup directory

-Description:	With the --backup-dir you can override the default directories where you want AIMMS to store temporary information such as case and model backups.
+With the --backup-dir you can override the default directories where you want AIMMS to store temporary information such as case and model backups.
 You can select the default directory where AIMMS will put this information, in AIMMS' global options dialog box.